smaranjitghose/img_ai_app_boilerplate/README.md

-<h1 align = "center">Image Classification App Boilerplate</h1>
+<h1 align = "center">Image🖼 Classification App Boilerplate</h1>

 Have you been puzzled by tons of videos, blogs and other resources on the internet and don't know where and how to deploy your AI models?
 <p align = "center"><img src = "https://media.giphy.com/media/8mndEBLsg9Whg2Sduv/giphy.gif" width = 30%></p>

-Won't it be nice if you could have a template where you just insert your trained model files, edit some promo text and Voila, it's done?
+Won't it be nice if you could have a template where you just insert your trained model files, edit some promo text and Voila, it's done.
 <p align = "center"><img src = "https://media.giphy.com/media/3NtY188QaxDdC/giphy.gif" width = 25%></p>

 Well, look no further because this repository makes it as easy for you as it sounds!